cast-org/figuration/docs/layout/grid.md

 ### Stacked to Horizontal

-Using a single set of `.col-sm-*` classes, you can create a basic grid system that starts out stacked on mobile and tablet devices (the extra small to small range) before becoming horizontal on desktop (medium) devices.
+Using a single set of `.col-sm-*` classes, you can create a basic grid system that starts out stacked and becomes horizontal at the small breakpoint (`sm`).

 <div class="cf-example-row">
 {% example html %}